nanux-io/tnats/README.md

 To create a nats transporter there are 2 possibilities:

-* with an existing nats connection
+* with an existing Nats connection
 * letting tnats creating a nats connection

 #### With existing nats connection